Rajpratik71/Mininet-wiki/Documentation.md

 #### Other Documents

-* [[The Mininet Approach to Network Research and Prototyping | Mininet Approach]] Some guiding principles that have motivated Mininet's design.
+* [[The Mininet Approach to Network Research and Prototyping | Mininet Approach]] Principles that have guided Mininet's design